Vasily Yakemenko: Political career

-Mario's incident
+Since December 2007, Yakemenko has been prohibited from entering the Schengen countries at the request of Estonia, which accused Vasily Yakemenko of organizing an attack on the Estonian Ambassador to the Russian Federation, Marina Kaljurand.

 In October 2011 socialite, journalist and TV personality, Ksenia Sobchak, spotted Yakemenko at Mario's – one of Moscow's top restaurants.
 She had a videocamera with her and began asking him for an interview.
 When he turned her down, Sobchak said: "Look at this restaurant, this menu – Bellini champagne for 1,300 rubles a glass, fresh oysters for 500 rubles each.
 I mean, it’s not surprising for me to be here, I’m a socialite, but you!
 It’s everything for the party with you, everything for Nashi."
 After the encounter, Sobchak posted the video on the internet and it "went viral".
 Sobchak also pointed out that Yakemenko had said in 2009 that intended to eat less and stay fit: "A person who eats more than he needs robs the country and robs [Vladimir] Putin".

+In 2012, Yakemenko announced that he would create a new party called the "Party of Power", which would fight United Russia but support Putin.

+On 13 June 2012, Russian Prime Minister Dmitry Medvedev signed a decree dismissing Yakemenko from the post of head of the Federal Agency for Youth Affairs.

+In July 2012, Yakemenko announced that he had purchased a €16 million property in Bavaria.

+On 25 December 2012, in an interview, Yakemenko stated that the creation of his political party was stopped due to a lack of interest on the part of the Presidential Administration.

+From 17 to 19 May 2013, at the Seliger forum, Yakemenko held the 6th congress of the Nashi movement.
+However, a number of new commissars under the leadership of the head of the central apparatus, Artur Omarov, and the former press secretary of the movement, Kristina Potupchik, refused to participate in the congress.
+The mentioned commissioners stated that this is Vasily Yakemenko's personal event, which they do not support and will not attend.
+After this statement, they were expelled from the movement.